awsdocs/aws-global-accelerator-dev-guide/doc_source/about-accelerators.creating-editing.md

 1. In the list of accelerators, choose one, and then choose **Edit**\.

 1. On the **Edit accelerator** page, make any changes that you like\.
-For example, you can disable the accelerator so that it no longer accepts or routes traffic, or so that you can delete it\.
-Or, if the accelerator is disabled, you can enable it\.
+For example, you can do the following:
+   + You can disable the accelerator so that it no longer accepts or routes traffic, or so that you can delete it\.
+   + If the accelerator is disabled, you can enable it\.
+   + If the IP address type is IPv4, you can change it to dual\-stack, or if it's dual\-stack, you can change it to IPv4\.
+**Note**
+If you make changes to the IP address type, be aware of the following:
+Only an accelerator that has dual\-stack endpoints can be changed to an IP address type of dual\-stack\.
+If you change the IP address type for an accelerator from dual\-stack to IPv4, Global Accelerator saves the IPv6 IP addresses that are assigned to the accelerator\.
+This means that if you change the IP address type for the accelerator back to dual\-stack, the original IPv6 static IP addresses are restored for it\.

 1. Choose **Save changes**\.